7 Ways to Improve Indoor Air Quality

 7 Simple Ways to Improve Indoor Air Quality

 Improving air quality indoors doesn't require complicated steps.
 It doesn't need to be costly as well.
 Listed below are some of the practical things that you can do to help keep the air in your home fresh and clean.

 1. Don't allow smoking cigarettes inside your home.

 This rule must not be compromised especially with children around because second-hand smoke is a strong contributing factor to the development of asthma and other ear and respiratory infections in children.

 2. Dust and clean your home regularly.

-It's not only the floor that needs dusting, the walls, furniture and appliances need that, too.
+It's not only the floor that needs dusting, but the walls, furniture, and appliances also need that, too.
 If you're living in a country like the Philippines where electric fans are commonly used, be sure to clean it at least once or twice a month.
-Air conditioner or cooler filters must also be cleaned or vacuumed weekly.
+The air conditioner or cooler filters must also be cleaned or vacuumed weekly.
 Then, once or twice a year, ask an AC technician to maintain and clean your entire unit for you.